 Every month we sit around at The Moment HQ and brainstorm how we want to talk about our upcoming superfood.
 We’ve covered honey, eggs, coconuts, and now, olive oil.
-As we broke out our pens and papers (we still like to keep it old school), Kendall immediately said we have to do Olive Oil Ice Cream, possibly in unison with Amanda.
+As we broke out our pens and papers (we still like to keep it old school), Kendall immediately said we have to do Olive Oil Ice Cream.

 Luckily, we had just picked up an ice cream maker.
 We hadn’t used it yet, but how hard could it be?
 More importantly, we needed to settle on a recipe.
-Our criteria: it needs to be healthy and dairy free, but also needs to taste so delicious you could serve it at a dinner party and nobody would know that it wasn’t actual ‘cream.’
+Our criteria: it needs to be healthy and dairy free for it to be a beauty food, but also needs to taste so delicious you could serve it at a dinner party and nobody would know that it wasn’t actual ‘cream.’
 After a few recipe tests, we made a batch that was so delicious, our knees buckled.
 We were speechless.
 It was divine, especially when drizzled with olive oil and topped with sea salt.

 This Olive Oil Ice Cream has a few variants, like a lot of our recipes, so you can reduce the sugar and make it vegan if you so choose.
 The recipe below is outstanding.
 Substituting the sugar for coconut sugar definitely makes it less sweet, but still very good.
 If you want to make it vegan, just swap out the honey for maple syrup.
 If you make a batch for a dinner party, we would recommend serving with some of our easy, healthy cookies, or if you’re having a bowl before bed solo, maybe pair it with a soothing Tocos elixir.
 Either way, you’re going to love this dessert.

 - 1 ½ cups Raw Cashews, soaked for 4-6 hours (or overnight), then drained

 - 1 cup Coconut Milk, Almond Milk or Rice Milk